-- Up to 8 x FreeSpeak II antenna direct connections per E-QUE interface. - Up to 2 x FreeSpeak II splitter connections (up to 5 antennas each) per E-QUE interface.
+- Up to 8 x FreeSpeak II antenna direct connections per E-Que interface. - Up to 2 x FreeSpeak II splitter connections (up to 5 antennas each) per E-Que interface.

-Using all four E-QUE interfaces that can be fitted would allow up to 40 antennas and 200 beltpacks to be connected to a matrix.
-The E-QUE interface also provides facilities for Direct and Trunk connections using E1 protocol and Trunk connections over T1 protocol.
+Using all four wireless E-Que interface cards that can be fitted (the maximum number) would allow up to 40 antennas and 200 beltpacks to be connected to a matrix.

+8.2 Supported Direct Trunk Connections (Using the E1 and T1 Protocols)

+The E-Que interface card also provides facilities for direct and trunk connections using the E1 protocol, and trunk connections over T1 protocol.
 There are: